 Pastor Julia Thompson was called to serve as our interim pastor.
 A call committee was formed.

 Our entire church family, young and old, from near and far, comes together to celebrate the Centennial of St. Luke Lutheran Church!
 Festivities include a special dinner and ceremony, worship service, a commemorative photo directory, a richly detailed memory book, and many other events and observances throughout the year.
 Click here to view a moving centennial message from former Pastor Al Hock, who served St. Luke for 39 years.

-Pr.
-Emily Rova-Hegener is called to serve St. Luke/St. Mark in an innovative shared ministry model.
+In October of 2019 Pr.
+Emily Rova-Hegener is installed to serve St. Luke/St. Mark in an innovative shared ministry model.